 Broken Base: The first live-action movie is a base breaker on its own compared to the animated version, but the sequel is even more of one.
 Was it better, worse, or on the same level as the first movie?

 Family-Unfriendly Aesop: You should never give a second chance to anybody.
-He will most probably become evil again if he's anywhere near the Big Ben, anyway.
+S/he will most probably become evil again if s/he's anywhere near the Big Ben, anyway.

 Fan Dumb: After the release of the live-action version, people rushed to get Dalmatians as pets.
 Dalmatians are highly energetic and need plenty of room and time for exercise, and are prone to hearing problems.
 Many of the Dalmatians adopted during this craze ended up surrendered to shelters or dumped.

-What the Hell, Casting Agency?: It may not be six-time Oscar nominee Glenn Close's most profound role, but she makes a really good Cruella and it would appear she's having a ball hamming it up.
+Ham and Cheese: It may not be six-time Oscar nominee Glenn Close's most profound role, but she makes a really good Cruella and is clearly having a ball hamming it up.

 Anvilicious: While the TV series has An Aesop in most episodes, they never jammed them into your head.
 The episode "Smoke Detectors"note The pups have to try and get Cruella to stop smoking so she can move back to her house instead of living with them because the fire from her cigarettes burnt down parts of her house from smoking and sleeping at the same time, on the other hand, falls right under this.